Learn why a company must be able to clearly identify its current state and set future goals

 This is the era of Uber.
 Airbnb.
 TaskRabbit.
 Handy.
 All of these firms are examples of the “gig economy,” and human resources (HR) professionals are being pressed to update their approach to talent management as a result.
 The gig economy will continue placing pressure on HR leaders, HR policies and HR processes to become more agile so that they can accommodate the kind of turbulence now being created by contingent workers as a growing element of their talent pool.
 Not only is it an HR imperative, Talent Management Agility is a Business Imperative.

 Successfully deploying predictive people analytics is a significant challenge for any organization.
 In a global organization, this challenge is multiplied by the complexities of local systems and reporting requirements.
-In this HCI Keynote ...
+In this HCI Keynote video, ...